FingerRec/3DNet_Visualization/README.md

 ## Demo

-**This project is to show which space-time region that the model focus on, supported supervised or unsupervised.
+**This project is to show which space-time region that the model focus on, supported supervised or unsupervised (no label available).
 For an input video, this project will show attention map in video and frames.**

 ### saved video